usgs/wdfn-blog/content/usMaps.md

 tags:
   - R
+  - dataRetrieval

 description: Adding USGS water sites to a map of US including Alaska, Hawaii, and Puerto Rico.
 keywords:
   - R
+  - dataRetrieval

-  - map
+  - ggmap
-  - rstats
+  - maps
 ---
 We’re often tasked with plotting sites on a U.S. map that must include AK, HI, and PR.
 The following example uses the `sp`,`maps`, `maptools`,